-Farmers face difficulties to market Bt corn.
-As a result, in the past, they primarily used their GE crops on-farm as a livestock feed or for biogas production.
+Farmers face difficulties marketing Bt corn.
+As a result, when cultivated they primarily used their GE crops on-farm as a livestock feed or for biogas production.
 However, retail buyers of meat and milk products are now requiring that farmers guarantee that their livestock are not fed with bioengineered feed.
-As a reaction to this requirement, the area of Bt corn planted has decreased over the last few years resulting in zero hectares of Bt corn being planted as of 2017.
-Another reason for the decline in Bt corn acreage is that the country's major export markets for agrarian products are neighboring EU countries, such as Austria and Germany, which are trying to limit their use of GE feeds.
+As a reaction to this requirement, the area of Bt corn planted decreased to zero hectares of Bt corn being planted as of 2017.
+Another reason for the decline in Bt corn acreage is that the country's major export markets for agrarian products are neighboring EU countries, such as Slovakia, Austria, and Germany, which are trying to limit their use of GE feeds.